vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Desk

-My old desk was a fixed setup built from wood panels.
 I wanted to switch to a large standing desk to avoid sitting all day.
+This replaces my old desk which was a fixed setup built from wood panels.

 I ended up buying the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl/product/115/elektrisch-zit-sta-bureau-youp02-zwart-cognac-walnoten?modelId=572).\
+I chose the 200×80 cm (78.4×31.5") walnut surface, which is a single solid piece.
+It's rectangle size without any holes or rounded corners.
 It has dual motors and four programmable height presets.

-I chose the 200×80 cm walnut surface, which is a single solid piece.
-It's rectangle size without any holes or rounded corners.
+You can combine on this site different tops with different "feets".
-They have it available in the sizes from 120×80 up to 200×100 cm and different colors, black, white, oak.
+They have tops available in different sizes from 120×80 cm up to 200×100 cm and different colors, black, white, oak.

 <a href="images/desk_low2.jpg">
 <img src="images/desk_low2.jpg" alt="YOUP02 Cognac Walnut" width="100%" />
 </a>
-<em style="display:block; text-align:center">standing desk: one piece walnut top, size 200x80 cm, programmable heights</em>
+<em style="display:block; text-align:center">standing desk: one piece walnut top, size 200×80 cm, programmable heights</em>

 My wish list for my new desk was clear:
 * Walnut top
-* 180-200 cm (71-78") wide
+* 180-200 cm (71-78.4") wide
-* 80 cm (31") deep
+* 80 cm (31.5") deep
 * Electric standing/sit desk
 * At least two programmable height presets
 * Black legs